Ila-bura/friends-trivia/README.md

 ![Accessibility score](assets/images/images-readme/lighthouse-score.png)

-- The site was tested in Chrome &nd Safari without issues.
+- The site was tested in Chrome and Safari without issues.
 - All links open to external pages as intended.

 ## Technologies Used